zeiglerd/app-store/README.md

 ```
 $ npm i
 ```
+4. Create a MySQL database named "*appStore*," you won't need to make any tables.
-3. Create a file -- in the root of the project -- called, "*env.json*" (without the quotes) and populate it, using this template:<br>
+5. Create a file -- in the root of the project -- called, "*env.json*" (without the quotes) and populate it, using this template:<br>
 ```
 {
   "DB_HOST": "localhost",